 - Add the iCal feed URL to your Teamup Calendar in Settings > Calendars.

-Outbound iCal feeds: View Teamup in other calendars
+Outbound feeds: View Teamup in other calendars

 Outbound iCalendar feeds allow you to view events from Teamup in other calendars such as Google Calendar, Microsoft Outlook or Apple’s iCal.